 Another effect would be drier eyes, which can be resolved by lubricating eye drops to restore moisture.
 You should also be conscious of the cleaning agent you use for defogging your dive mask.
 This is because your contacts may absorb the components being worn atop which can contribute to eye irritation as well.

 What about a prescription mask?

 Safe as it may be, there is still one more option for the four-eyed diver.
 And that would be a prescription dive mask.
 It’s essentially replicating your eyeglasses in dive mask form, may it be bifocals, single vision or simply for reading.

 You’ll use the same type of eyeglass lenses and placed onto the mask.
-This could be a pricier option being customized whether you just get the lens to be used on your own dive mask, or purchase it altogether.
+This could be a pricier option being customized whether you just get the lens to be used on your own dive mask, or purchase it all together.